Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe third card, placed to the right of the significator, represents Fire.
-It describes your motivations, creative energies, and the influence of passion.
-Knight of Artifacts (The Hound Amulet): The essence of air behaving as fire, such as a tornado: A fearless and skillful warrior, unfettered by emotion or material concerns.
+Click for DetailsThe card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
+Knight of Swords: The essence of air behaving as fire, such as a tornado: A fearless and skillful warrior, unfettered by emotion or material concerns.
 One able to boldly take on challenges that others consider terrifying or insurmountable.
 A person who inspires fear and awe through the purity of their purpose and the intensity of their intellect.
 Speaking frankly, in an outspoken manner, and with great influence.
 May portend the swift initiation or conclusion of a conflict, through the decisive invocation of force.